hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 The geographic (𝘓, λ) variables seek to introduce spatial coherence.
 That is, we expect population at one measurement point to be generally correlated with estimates at other points in the vicinity.

+The imagery features capture distinct visible characteristics that may distinguish between slum, non-slum, and other areas.
+Multiple approaches exist.
+The [Fast-Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) and [Discrete Wavelet Transform](https://en.wikipedia.org/wiki/Discrete_wavelet_transform) (DWT) are common approaches.

+We use DWT here, because of simplicity advantages.
+First, many DWT families allow us to work with strictly real numbers.
+FFTs involve complex values, which we seek to avoid.
+Secondly, DWTs offer feature-reduction advantages.
+Finally, some DWTs provide *perfect-reconstruction* advantages.
+This can help with interpretability.

-Our *ad hoc* model evaluation seeks to compare results from our unsupervised model with
+Our *ad hoc* model evaluation seeks to compare results from our unsupervised model with our known administrative-domain data from census data.
+Geographic (𝘓, λ) and imagery features probably will not discriminate between administrative boundaries.
+We do expect it however to discriminate slum areas.
+After all, a known slum area is visibly distinct in our Google Maps image.

-### Feature engineering:  Discrete Wavelet Transform.
+### Imagery-feature engineering:  Discrete Wavelet Transform (DWT).

 We seek to incorporate features from our overhead imagery into our statistical model.
 The Discrete Wavelet Transform (DWT) (e.g., [[L. Prasad, S. S. Iyengar, 1997]](https://amzn.to/323O06n)) enjoys widespread use in image-processing applications.
 Most-prominently, it forms the basis for the [JPEG 2000](https://en.wikipedia.org/wiki/JPEG_2000) and [MPEG](http://www.users.abo.fi/jawester/mpeg4/MPEG4_fundamentals2.pdf) data-compression methods.